SanquirinoB/VCF_RLZ/README.md

 Implementation of a VCF to RLZ conversion module, which is intended for searching patterns inside genomic collections, reporting all the occurrences, characterized by (Sample ID, Chromosome, Allele, Position within allele).

-### Resume
+### Summary

 In order to add searches on genomic collections in VCF (Variant Calling Format), we present a conversion module which takes the information contained in VCF and, without decompressing it, builds RLZ [1] (Relative Lempel-Ziv), a compressed index for repetitive collections.

-The implemented solution consists of three VCF processing stages: edits characterization, characterizations clustering and interpretation for RLZ build process.
-In parallel, from the interpretation we generated an extra compact data structure that would allow us to support the transformation of occurrence positions in RLZ to VCF.
-This module was validated on different datasets generated from the VCFs published by the 1000 Genomes project, with the object of evaluate the conversion time and volume of the products.
+The implemented solution consists of three VCF processing stages: edits characterization, characterization clustering and interpretation for RLZ build process.
+In parallel, from the interpretation, we generate an extra compact data structure that will allow us to support the transformation of PLZ occurrence's position to VCF.
+This module was validated on different datasets generated from the VCFs published by the 1000 Genomes project, with the objective of evaluate the conversion time and volume of the products.
 Processing up to 72 human genomes in 6 hours, and leaving the information ready to be consumed by RLZ.

 However, it was found that RLZ still requires the original sequence to be decompressed, which disqualifies it for use with massive collections.
 Therefore, we also propose an alternative RLZ construction format, which does not require access to the original text.

-Full detailed explanation will be uploaded :) (Spanish).
+Full detailed explanation is [here](https://repositorio.uchile.cl/handle/2250/191843) (Spanish).

 ## How does it work?